Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Bias and the Variance of a Statistic

 It should be noted that $F$ does not have to be a discrete distribution.
 A simple example of applying the influence curve concept is to consider the expectation $s=\int{x~dF(x)}=\mu$.
 Substituting back in (\ref{eq71}) gives:

 The meaning of this formula is the following: the rate of change of the functional $s$ with the probability measure at a point $x$ is $x-\mu$.
-This is how the point $x$ influences the function $s$.

-The influence curve can be used to linearly approximate a functional $s$; this is similar to taking up to only the first-order term in a Taylor series expansion.
-Assume that there is a distribution $G$ near to the distribution $F$; then under some regularity conditions \citep[see, e.g.,][Ch.
-2]{Huber1996RobustStatistical} a functional $s$ can be approximated as:
+This is how the point $x$ influences the functional $s$.
+The influence curve can be used to linearly approximate a functional $s$, along with its variance, which is similar to taking up to only the first-order term in a Taylor series expansion (Appendix~\ref{sec:influence-function}).

-The residual error can be neglected since it is of a small order in probability.
-Some properties of (\ref{eq73}) are: